Life on Mars?: Critical reception

 In 2008, Uncut magazine ranked "Life on Mars?" number nine in a list of Bowie's 30 best songs.
 Following Bowie's death in 2016, Rolling Stone named "Life on Mars?" one of the 30 most-essential songs of Bowie's catalogue.
 In 2018, readers of NME voted the song as Bowie's second-best track behind "All the Young Dudes", and the publication's staff placed it seventh a list of Bowie's 40 best songs.
 In The Guardian, Alexis Petridis placed it fourth in his list of Bowie's 50 greatest songs, calling it a "no-further-questions masterpiece".
 In 2021, staff of The Telegraph listed "Life on Mars?" as one of Bowie's 20 essential songs in 2021.
 In a list ranking every Bowie single, Ultimate Classic Rock placed "Life on Mars?" at number six.
 In 2020, Tom Eames of British radio station Smooth Radio listed it as Bowie's second-greatest song behind "Heroes" (1977).

 "Life on Mars?" has appeared on numerous best-of lists.
 Neil McCormick, chief rock critic of The Telegraph, has ranked "Life on Mars?" the greatest song of all time in two different lists compiling the 100 Greatest Songs of All Time.

 In 2007, Q magazine ranked "Life on Mars?" third in a list compiling the "10 most perfect songs ever" behind Jeff Buckley's version of Leonard Cohen's "Hallelujah" (1994) and the Beatles' "Strawberry Fields Forever" (1967).
 "Life on Mars?" has also appeared in lists of the best songs of the 1970s; it was ranked at number one by Pitchfork and Treble, and number 25 by NME.
-In 2021, Rolling Stone magazine ranked it number 105 on its list of the 500 Greatest Songs of All Time, calling it a "surrealistic tale about the limits of escapism".
+In 2021, Rolling Stone ranked it number 105 on its list of the 500 Greatest Songs of All Time, calling it a "surrealistic tale about the limits of escapism".